rguske/blog/content/posts/vsphere-with-tanzu-troubleshooting-haproxy.md

 #### Don't be confused

-The following hasn't to do with the actual problem but the hint could avoid an uncertainty. *Figure V* shows the configuration summary of Step 5 and `Ingress CIDR/ IP Ranges: 10.10.18.19/11` (in my example) could be confusing.
+The following has nothing to do with the actual problem but the hint could avoid an uncertainty. *Figure V* shows the configuration summary of Step 5 and `Ingress CIDR/ IP Ranges: 10.10.18.19/11` (in my example) could be confusing because of the CIDR notation.

 {{< image src="/img/posts/202011_haproxytrouble/CapturFiles-20201117_112122.jpg" caption="Figure V: Load Balancer Configuration Workload Management Wizard" src-s="/img/posts/202011_haproxytrouble/CapturFiles-20201117_112122.jpg" >}}